Patron's Plate

 An emphasis of the award is to recognise students whose valuable contributions may often go unnoticed.

-The process regarding the awarding of the O'Brien Memorial Awards can be summarised as below:
+Regarding the awarding of the O'Brien Memorial Awards can be summarised as below:

 • Any medical student or staff member of the University of Adelaide Medical School may nominate a current medical student;